Go to Sustainability

 Minerals and energy are essential inputs for global society, and in New Zealand, regardless of the economic path taken.

-The NZ resource sector aims to be environmentally responsible, because it is a legal requirement, for reputational reasons, and as part of gaining a "social licence" to operate.
+The NZ resource sector aims to strive beyond environmental compliance, because it is a legal requirement, for reputational reasons, and as part of gaining a "social licence" to operate.

 Properly managed and encouraged, the resource sector could make a much greater contribution to the national economy, and in regions.
 The healthier the NZ economy, the better position the nation will be in to pursue Green Growth.